aastha51551/TSS-2023/Dive Deep into App Development/Week 1/Installation.md

 <li>Open VS Code and download the extensions flutter and dart.</li>
 <br>

-<li>On android studio install the flutter and dart plugins.
+<li>On Android Studio install the flutter and dart plugins.
 The rest of the settings on X code <br>
-and Android studio code are to be done according to the above mentioned video.<br>
+and Android studio code are to be done according to the above-mentioned video.<br>
 Make sure you download the files in the correct directory and install the packages that you require for your app.</li>
 </ol>

-<h2>Solution to flutter doctor errors:-</h2>
+<h2>Solution to flutter doctor errors in MAC OS:-</h2>
 <ol>

 <li>